Home / Basics / Events and Notifications

 Overview

-Highnote provides notifications that allow you to react to and respond to events in your Highnote integration.
+Highnote provides notifications that allow you to monitor and respond to events in your Highnote integration.
 The following use cases are commonly used for notifications:

 • Interact with asynchronous onboarding flows